didiatworkz/screenly-ose-monitoring/README.md

 bash <(curl -sL https://git.io/fjg7h)
 ```
 3. Answer the questions and installation will be start (This may take a while - Don't worry)
-4. Open your Browser to the IP address of the Raspberry Pi like: 192.168.178.2:9000
+4. Open your Browser to the IP address of the Raspberry Pi like: http://[screenly-ip-address]:9000

 ## Login
 After the installation is the default login:

 http://[screenly-ip-address]:9000

-Username: demo
+Username: demo<br />
 Password: demo

 ## Update